AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/media-playback-time-spent.md

 >Contact your Adobe sales representative or Adobe account team for more information.
 >

+The **[!UICONTROL Media playback time spent]** panel enables analysis of playback over time, with details on peak concurrency and the ability to break down and compare.

-In Analysis Workspace, Playback Time Spent is the amount of time spent viewing your media streams at a specific point in time.
+In Analysis Workspace, Playback time spent is the amount of time spent viewing your media streams at a specific point in time.
 It includes pause, buffer, and time to start.

-The [!UICONTROL Media playback time spent] panel enables analysis of playback over time, with details on peak concurrency and the ability to break down and compare.

 Customers who have purchased the Streaming Media Collection Add-on can analyze playback time spent to gain valuable insight into the quality of content and viewer engagement.
 And to help when troubleshooting or planning for volume or scale.

-Playback Time Spent can help you understand:
+Playback time spent can help you understand:

-* Where peak concurrency occurred
+* Where peak concurrency occurred.

-* Where drop-offs occurred
+* Where drop-offs occurred.

 +++ View a video demonstration of this functionality.